Taking ZEJULA (niraparib)

 It’s important to tell your doctor about any side effects that you experience while taking ZEJULA.
 Together, you can work to find the right dose for you.
 For example, if you experience nausea, your doctor may suggest taking ZEJULA before bed.

-If you experience side effects, your doctor may interrupt your treatment with ZEJULA for up to 28 days or reduce the number of capsules that you take each day.
+If you experience side effects, your doctor may interrupt your treatment with ZEJULA for up to 28 days or reduce your daily dose.
 This dose adjustment or interruption is to allow your blood counts or other severe side effects to improve.
 Your doctor may ask you to make adjustments in the schedule of your blood tests and will determine when you can resume taking ZEJULA.

 Frequently Asked